 “I was terrified.
 I thought she was going to die in front of me.”

-Those were the words out of a research participant’s mouth as she described her experience during a medical crisis with her daughter.
+Those were the words of a research participant as she described her experience during a medical crisis with her daughter.
 Then she burst into tears.
 As we passed the tissues, we had to grab a few for ourselves.

 Rewind a bit.